 Think of a time you were scared or nervous.
 Did your breathing change?
 Most likely, yes.
 Breathing is part of the parasympathetic nervous system, or the things your body does automatically in the name of survival.

-When you’re stressed or scared your breathing rate and volume naturally increases.
+When you’re stressed or scared your breathing rate and volume naturally increase.
 Why?
 You may have heard of the “fight or flight” reflex, that is, all the things your body does to prepare to either fight a threat or run away from it.
 More oxygen gets you ready to fight—or flee.

-Meanwhile when you’re relaxing on the couch, you don’t have to tell yourself to breathe more slowly.
+Meanwhile, when you’re relaxing on the couch, you don’t have to tell yourself to breathe more slowly.
 Your body just does it naturally.
 Most of the time.
 For some people, there’s a tendency to keep breathing more than their body needs to, all the time.

 Too much of a good thing

 Scientists have studied these differences in breathing for decades and have learned that they are linked to anxiety attacks and PTSD symptoms.
-People who suffer with these conditions often breathe too fast and take in too much air—even when not doing a demanding activity that needs more oxygen.
+People who suffer from these conditions often breathe too fast and take in too much air—even when not doing a demanding activity that needs more oxygen.
 For example, you’re sitting in a chair, but breathing enough for a light jog.
 Yawning and sighing a lot can also be signs of this.